 Bubbling Fluidized Bed (BFB) Boilers

-Life Extension of Furnace Tube in Biomass and Waste to Energy Boilers
+Life Extension of Furnace Tube in Biomass and Waste to Energy BFB Boilers

-Biomass fired bubbling fluidized bed (BFB) boilers can suffer fireside corrosion of the furnace wall tubes, which restricts steam conditions and downgrades thermal efficiencies, also resulting in frequent maintenance of the water wall tubing.
+Biomass fired bubbling fluidized bed (BFB) boilers can suffer fireside corrosion-erosion of the furnace wall tubes, which restricts steam conditions and downgrades thermal efficiencies, also resulting in frequent maintenance of the water wall tubing.
 IGS metal coatings provide protection from the extremes of fireside corrosion wastage.
-IGS provides cost-effective HVTS in-situ cladding having proven corrosion and erosion resistant qualities.
+IGS provides cost-effective in-situ HVTS cladding having proven corrosion and erosion resistant qualities.

 Corrosion-Erosion Mechanisms in WtE and Biomass BFB Boilers